aglerum/premigration_remediation/README.md

 # premigration_remediation
-Instructions and scripts to remediate Aleph MARC data for migration to Sierra
+Instructions and scripts to remediate Aleph MARC data for migration to Sierra.

+--A WORK IN PROGRESS!